Skip to Main Content

 • Carefully review the details of the research assignment.

-• Check with your professor to confirm the scope of the assignment.
+• Check with your instructor to confirm the scope of the assignment.

 • How many pages does you paper need to have?